 Safety Stock Calculator

 Safety stock is an inventory buffer that absorbs demand fluctuations and delivery delays.
-It sits below the reorder point and prevents stockouts when consumption runs higher than planned or a delivery arrives late.
+It sits below the reorder point and prevents shortages when consumption runs higher than planned or a delivery arrives later.

-Three methods are available: a simple daily buffer formula, a rule-of-thumb formula, and the more precise average-maximum method.
+Three methods are available: a simple daily formula, the rule-of-thumb formula, and the more precise average-maximum method.

 What does the result mean?

 The calculated safety stock is your minimum buffer.
-If your stock falls below this level, the risk of a stockout rises.
-The reorder point above it is the level at which you should place a new order.
+If your stock falls below this value, the risk of a shortage rises.
+The reorder point above it is the point at which you should reorder.

 Formulas